FlowForwarding/LINC-Switch/README.md

 Erlang
 ------

 To use LINC you need to have an Erlang runtime installed on your machine.
 Required version is **R15B**.

 ### Install from sources

 To build Erlang from sources first you have to install some required system packages.

 On Ubuntu:

-    # apt-get install autoconf openssl libssl0.9.8 libssl-dev libncurses5 libncurses5-dev
+    # apt-get install make autoconf openssl libssl0.9.8 libssl-dev libncurses5 libncurses5-dev

 On other Linux systems you need to install the counterparts of above package.